Websites in the AI Era: Stability, Security, and Maintenance

 • periodic audits.

 The platform does not make the difference.
-The way it is chosen and managed does.
+The way it is selected and managed does.

 8. The Platform Does NOT Eliminate Maintenance